willstepp/writings/hunger/hunger.md

 After the third day the fried cakes ran out and he relied on the fish in the river alone to nourish him.
 He made steady progress even as the landscape inclined.
 But on the third night he caught no fish, there were none, and that night he went to bed hungry and woke up the next morning with no strength even to fish let alone continue his journey.

 How weak I am, Mika said aloud, what would my father say if he could see me now?
 You are not ready to do the thing I asked of you.
 You cry like a baby because your feet hurt and your palms bleed.
-I am ashamed.

 Mika lay in the grass feeling low and hungry and lonely for company.
 He was so hungry.
 Just a little nourishment and he would be good again.
 He could continue.
 Where were the fish?
 Why had the river not produced any for him?
 He sat up and looked towards the far mountains.
 So far away they were.
 They looked no closer than when he first began.
 The day ended and Mika had not made any progress and was low in spirit and very hungry.
 He slept with no fire that night.